hello-kkmeena/Descripto-AI/PROJECT_ANALYSIS_SUMMARY.md

 ## Executive Overview

-**Descripto-AI** is a web application that generates persuasive eBay product descriptions using AI.
+**Descripto-AI** is a web application that generates persuasive E-commerce product descriptions using AI.
 The project has a solid foundation with modern UI/UX and has been significantly enhanced with improved security, user experience, and code maintainability.

 ---